teusink/Home-Security-by-Pi/2-Configuration.md

    - Interface: Only enable the services you need (for instance SSH)
    - Set other settings you like to set.
 - It is nice to have a fixed IP-address for your Pi, so let's change that.
+   - Option for Stretch: use the desktop for now
-   - Option for Jessie: `sudo nano /etc/dhcpcd.conf`
+   - Option avaiable after installation of Pi-hole: `sudo nano /etc/dhcpcd.conf`

       Change the lines below to your proper internal IP-addresses.
       ```